ignvenad/PINNs-for-IEEE-systems/README.md

 To include the PINN in any of the simulations, add the bus number of the dynamic component to be represented by a PINN in the pinn_models_list.
 In the paper, we considered a PINN for bus 2 in the 9-bus system and bus 1 in the 14- and 30-bus systems.
 The sim_time and sim_time_step apply the desired simulation time and time step size, respectively.
 Different plots can be selected in the post-processing module.
+The parameters of the system and dynamic components can be found in the Cases and Machine_models folders.

 ## PINN implementation structure
 As explained in the paper, the PINN integration is very modular: any component can be captured, and a simulation can include multiple components captured by a PINN.
 PINNs accurately capture single-component dynamics considering the interaction with the system and thus can be included in a plug-and-play fashion.
 We envision a library of PINNs that can improve the simulations' accuracy and speed by capturing the trained components more accurately for larger time step sizes.
 See the following figure.